Take a Fresh Look at Recommender Systems from an Evaluation Standpoint: Simplified User Preference Modeling

 Back to the illustration in Figure~\ref{fig:timeDecisionContext}, if user $u_4$ purchases the same phone within the few days of $u_3$'s purchase, then likely the contexts for these two decision makings are very similar.
 Although it is hard to directly model the context changes between any two user-item interactions, it is reasonable to assume that if two interactions occur within a short time period, the context change at system side is not significant.
 The length of a reasonable ``short time period'' may vary from one system to another depending on the characteristics of the items (\eg news, movie, music, book, restaurant, and consumer electronics)~\cite{Perspective22forgetting}.
 In other words, if a user has many interactions that occurred not too long ago from the test time, the contexts of the past interactions and the context of this test instance are similar.
 In this case, the test interaction may well align with the user preference learned from the past few interactions.
 This could be an explanation to why recommender models that are trained with recent parts of the dataset deliver better accuracy~\cite{Perspective22forgetting}, and to why the users who have recent transactions enjoy better recommendations~\cite{ICTIR22Loyal}.

 Because of the ignorance of timeline in our modeling, the possible context changes cannot be considered in mainstream RecSys models.
 Two user-item interactions that occurred 10 years apart are modeled in the same way as if the two interactions occurred within the same day.
+This could be an implication of ignoring global timeline in our evaluation.